Calendars: Find out what's going on in New Haven

-- Festival of Arts & Ideas: A summer festival that typically lasts more than two weeks, Arts & Ideas is firmly established as one of the world's most significant arts festivals.
-It has the distinction of fusing arts and ideas programs to present a broad array of offerings within and across genres.
-The festival showcases hundreds of events, with performers from countries around the globe.
+- Festival of Arts & Ideas: A summer festival lasting more than two weeks, Arts & Ideas is one of the world's most significant arts festivals, fusing arts and ideas programing to present an array of offerings within and across genres.

-- New Haven Open at Yale: Each year the city serves as one of the stops on the US Open Series at the Connecticut Tennis Center at Yale University
+- Connecticut Open at Yale: The US Open Series stops at the Connecticut Tennis Center at Yale University.

-- Yale Center for British Art at 1080 Chapel Street: The center is home to the biggest and most extensive collection of British Art outside of the United Kingdom
+- Yale Center for British Art is home to the most extensive collection of British Art outside of the United Kingdom.

-- Peabody Museum Of Natural History at 170 Whitney Avenue: Has everything from Egyptian mummies to saber toothed cats.
-Under the museum's roof are more then 11 million specimens and objects
+- Peabody Museum Of Natural History has everything from Egyptian mummies to saber toothed cats!

-- Connecticut Children's Museum at 22 Wall Street: Great place for kids and their families and teachers.
-Lots of hands on exhibits including a pint sized post office, a construction site and a green room from the book "Goodnight Moon"
+- Connecticut Children's Museum is a great place for families with plenty of hands-on exhibits including a pint sized post office, a construction site, and a green room from the book "Goodnight Moon."